 Telogen Effluvium is generally temporary and a result of a period of stress that sends hair follicles into a resting phase, halting the reproduction of hair.

-Please note, while stress is a common cause, it’s only severe levels of anxiety that leads to hair loss.
+Please note, that while stress is a common cause, it’s only severe levels of anxiety that lead to hair loss.

 Click here for more information about hair loss and stress or call us today.